Wind Power

 ρ = density of air (kg/m3)

-A = area wind passing through perpendicular to the wind (m2)
+A = wind mill area perpendicular to the wind (m2)

-Be aware that the density of air decreases with temperature and altitude.
-Note that the major factor is the wind velocity.
-A 20% increase in wind velocity increases the power generation with 73%.
+Be aware that the density of air decreases with temperature and altitude and that the major factor in wind power generation is wind speed .

-Theoretical and rated wind power generation for typical windmills are indicated in the "wind speed-power curve" below.
-Cut-in wind speed, rated wind speed, shut-down wind speed and rated power for windmills with 20% and 40% efficiency are indicated.
+The theoretical and rated wind power generation from a typical windmill is indicated in the "wind speed-power curve" below.
+Cut-in wind speed, rated wind speed, shut-down wind speed and rated power for windmills with 20% and 40% efficiency.

 wind speed power curve